bluetardis/pinteresting/NotesPB.md

 Paperclip is a gem that allows you to upload images

-Later we will replace with this as it moves the files direct to S3 without needing to save locally.
+Later we want to replace with this as it moves the files direct to S3 without needing to save locally.
 [https://devcenter.heroku.com/articles/direct-to-s3-image-uploads-in-rails](https://devcenter.heroku.com/articles/direct-to-s3-image-uploads-in-rails)